 Next, you must check the power rod resistance, the pulleys and cables, and the seat roller wheels/trolley wheels, ensuring they are all in good condition.
 Remember, if you find machine equipment that you love, but the rods are too bent, you can always purchase replacement rods.

-And finally, it’s important to do your research and compare prices before making a purchase, so you can be confident that you are getting the best deal possible.
+Finally, it’s important to research and compare prices before purchasing to be confident that you are getting the best deal possible.
 With these tips in mind, you’ll surely find a great used Bowflex machine that you’ll love and use for years.